Vinay-003/ad-factory/AD_CREATIVE_SYSTEM_PLAYBOOK.md

 Same-persona multi-format diversification (mandatory):
 - If one persona is used across multiple formats in the same batch, do not reuse the same core pain sentence across those formats.
-- Build a per-format sub-angle map from Layer 1 + Layer 2 before writing copy, and lock one unique sub-angle per format.
+- Build a per-format sub-angle map from the 5-field persona model before writing copy, and lock one unique sub-angle per format.
 - Allowed sub-angle sources:
-  - Layer 1 pain point line
+  - Pain
-  - Layer 1 trigger scenario
+  - Desire
-  - Layer 1 objection
+  - Friction
-  - Layer 1 language-bank phrase
+  - Proof needed
-  - Layer 2 trust-anchor angle
+  - Tone cue expressed through a distinct trust or framing angle
 - Sub-angle assignment rule for a 5-format batch using one persona:
   - HERO: primary pain contrast
   - BA: transition from one concrete trigger to one concrete recovery behavior